bagasta/backend-langchain/README.md

 The `agent_type` field accepts any value from LangChain's [`AgentType` enumeration](https://api.python.langchain.com/en/latest/agents/langchain.agents.agent_types.AgentType.html), enabling different execution strategies beyond the default ReAct-style agent.

+### Conversation Memory

+When `memory_enabled` is `true`, each agent stores its conversation history in the database referenced by `DATABASE_URL`.
+The history is keyed by the agent ID, so subsequent runs will include prior messages in context automatically.

 ## Extending
 - **Tools**: add a module under `agents/tools/` and register it in `agents/tools/registry.py`.
 - **Memory**: modify or extend `agents/memory.py`.